 So it’s clear that chronic pain is bad for your physical health.
 However, the damage caused by chronic pain doesn’t stop with your physical body.
 Chronic pain also affects your emotions, your relationships, and even your state of mind.
 Chronic pain is known to change the levels of stress hormones and neurochemicals found within your brain and nervous system.
 This disruption of the delicate balance can affect your mood, thinking and behavior.

 People suffering from chronic pain tend to have poor sleep and sleep disturbances.
 This leads to fatigue, trouble concentrating, decreased appetite, and mood changes.
-Poor quality sleep, the frustration of dealing with chronic pain and the elevation of stress hormones can then depression and anxiety.
+Poor quality sleep, the frustration of dealing with chronic pain, and the elevation of stress hormones can then cause depression and anxiety.

 Overuse of Pain Relief Medication Can Cause Headaches

 The good news: gentle chiropractic care can effectively treat chronic pain without drugs or other medication.
-Finding effective treatments for chronic pain can restore healthy sleep patterns which in turn can reduce blood pressure, pulse rate while lowering adrenaline and cortisol serum levels.
+Finding effective treatments for chronic pain can restore healthy sleep patterns, which in turn can reduce blood pressure and pulse rate while lowering adrenaline and cortisol serum levels.

 Accepting new patients.
 Call 855-509-5400 to schedule your appointment.